cobrien706/mysterions/README.md

 <<img width="977" height="852" alt="mysterions_game_board_example" src="https://github.com/user-attachments/assets/2570602c-9c9e-44f3-bfe1-9336c4393e82" />

-Gameplay is almost self-explanitory with no intentional surprises.
+Gameplay is almost self-explanatory with no intentional surprises.
 - The player starts with a health level of 100% and 3 lives.
-- Player gets a momentary head start (three seconds OOTB) before the monsters start moving.
+- The player gets a momentary head start (three seconds OOTB) before the monsters start moving.
 This time allows the user to locate their character and get away from monsters in close proximity.
-- Player navigates the board by holding down the arrow keys (LEFT ⬅️, RIGHT ➡️, UP ⬆️, DOWN ⬇️) (LRUD) for the corresponding direction.
+- The player navigates the board by holding down the arrow keys (LEFT ⬅️, RIGHT ➡️, UP ⬆️, DOWN ⬇️) (LRUD) for the corresponding direction.
 Keys can be combined (e.g. hold down UP and LEFT at the same time) to move diagonally.
-- The player navigates through the board to collect coins, earing 100 points a coin, while the monsters on the board pursue the player.
+- The player navigates through the board to collect coins, earning 100 points a coin, while the monsters on the board pursue the player.
 - If the player contacts a monster, the player's health drops 20% and the monster disappears.
 - A round ends when either all the coins on the board are collected or health declines to zero.
 - If the player collects all the coins, they are awarded an additional life (to a maximum of five.)